dani-jozsef/jumonpy/README.md

 ma mi mu me mo
 ya yu yo
 ra ri ru re ro
-wa
+wa )

-If the last 24bit sequence isn't full, instead of padding as in regular base64, a single terminator character is added to the end of the output.
-The terminator is =
+If the last 24bit sequence isn't full, instead of padding as in standard base64, a single terminator character is added to the end of the output to avoid data corruption from concatenating encoded streams.
+The terminator is the ASCII character =

-The name "totugane" comes from the fact that b'aaa' encodes into 'totugane' (突金), which sounds kinda cool and could be translated as "metal piercer" or something similar. ;)
+The name "totugane" comes from the fact that the ASCII string 'aaa' encodes into 'totugane' (突金), which sounds kinda cool and could be translated as "metal piercer" or something similar. ;)